The Ultimate Guide to Mastering the Pet Care Meet & Greet

 Pet care meet and greet in living room for pet sitting or dog walking

-Depending on how your business operates, these things may be helpful to bring with you on Meet & Greets.
-Again, if your Meet & Greets are happening virtually, this may look a bit different:
+Depending on how your business handles onboarding new clients, the following items may be helpful to bring along with you to Meet & Greets.
+However, if your Meet & Greets are happening virtually, what you need to have can look slightly different.

 • Treats - Most pets love treats and will warm up to you more quickly if you have some.
-As long as the pets don't have any dietary restrictions or issues with food aggression, bring some treats to give them.
+As long as the pets don't have any food allergies, issues with food aggression, or other dietary restrictions, bring some treats to share with them and enjoy the happy tail wags or contented purrs!

 • Business Cards - Bring a few business cards.
-The client may want some for their friends and one for themselves.
+The client may want some to hand out to their friends with pets and one to keep for themselves.
+For more information on creating the perfect business card for your company, see our great Academy article on the subject!

 What to bring for a pet sitting or dog walking meet and greet